-You are more than welcome to identify your containers with your house name or number.
+We advise that you identify your containers with your house name or number

 Can I put out extra sacks with the black bin?

 No. We will not collect any side waste.
-If you have extra rubbish you can take it to a Household Waste Recycling Centre.
+If you have extra rubbish you can take it to the local Recycling Centre.

 Can I take my containers with me when I move house?

 No. The containers belong to us and we will need the bins/boxes to be able to offer the service to the people who move into the property after you.

 Do I need to clean out recyclables before putting them in the containers?

 Yes please.
 Plastic food containers or cans and jars that have been in contact with food should be cleaned before being put in the brown bin.
 A quick rinse in the last of your washing up water is fine.
 You don't need to remove any labels.

 Shredded paper can go in your blue box, please ensure shredded paper is in a carrier bag or wrapped up in newspaper to prevent it flying about.
 Shredded paper used for animal bedding can go in your green bin.
 Please note: if you are putting it in your green bin it must go in loose, not in a plastic bag.